risatrix/no-thanks-obama/README.md

 Our demo focuses on Twitter and Facebook, but we hope to extend the functionality to comments, email, and beyond.
 We also started to research a keyword-based alogrithm to help order the information, using a scoring system to present the most relevant information first.
 Ideally, newsroom managers could customize this algorithm to reflect their individual audience.

-Made at SNDMakes Austin by @achavez, @risatrix, @chrismchaines & @mmmcgaha
+Made at SNDMakes Austin by @achavez, @risatrix, @chrismchaines & @mmmcgaha (with special thanks to @chriscoyier for the logo).

 ## Grunt tasks